Heroes and Rogues: The Irish of Green-Wood Cemetery

 The sketches presented here are a few of the many Irish people who overcame obstacles, sometimes seemingly insurmountable, to achieve great success and make lasting contributions to their adopted country.
 Unfortunately, for many of them, these accomplishments remain virtually unknown today.
 Though diverse in their pursuits, what they all had in common was a seeming inability to accept defeat.
 Awareness of their lives and legacies, and those of numerous others like them, is important to the understanding of the history of the Irish in America.
 Green-Wood Cemetery is proud of its longstanding connection with the Irish; in fact, through the cooperation of local Irish organizations, a monument has been erected close by the grave of Matilda Tone, on which are engraved the names of twenty-eight Irish-born soldiers who made the ultimate sacrifice for their adopted country in the Korean War and who, on October 30, 2003, were made citizens of the United States by a Special Act of Congress.

-When Hurricane Sandy swept through the region at the end of October, almost 300 of Green-Wood’s 8,000 trees were felled, damaging some of the cemetery’s oldest statues and memorials.
-Green-Wood is working actively to remove the debris and restore the grounds and statuary.
+When Hurricane Sandy swept through the region in 2012, almost 300 of Green-Wood’s 8,000 trees were felled, damaging some of the cemetery’s oldest statues and memorials.
+More recently, the cemetery was hard hit by Hurricane Isaias and staff are working actively to remove the debris and restore the grounds and statuary.
 For more information, or to donate to Green-Wood’s preservation fund and Hurricane Sandy restoration, visit www.green-wood.com or call 718-768-7300.